What is a Collaborative Discharge Approach?

 This overview provides a snapshot of how health can work with support coordinators to achieve this and includes links to resources that align with specific actions.
 It is complemented by a comprehensive Practice Guide that outlines the steps involved in more detail.

 What is involved in the Collaborative Discharge Approach?

-It involves collaboration between health clinicians, support coordinators, community, housing and support providers.
-All these groups work together with the National Disability Insurance Agency (NDIA) to confirm and activate NDIS supports for a person with a complex disability while they’re in hospital, so they can successfully transition from hospital back to their home, or to alternative housing such as specialist disability accommodation (SDA).
+CDA involves collaboration between health clinicians, support coordinators, community, housing and support providers.
+All these groups work together with the National Disability Insurance Agency (NDIA) to confirm and activate NDIS supports for a person with a complex disability while they’re in hospital.
+They can then successfully transition from hospital back to their home, or to alternative housing such as specialist disability accommodation.